data-mechanics/course-2017-fal-proj/adsouza_bmroach_mcaloonj_mcsmocha/README.md

 $$ - denotes a script with variable parameters for experimental outputs
 ## Notes
-* No Authentication for Datasets
-* No Authentication for Transformations
+* No authentication necessary for accessing datasets or executing transformations.
 * The resource libspacialindex is required to run this set of scripts.
 On macOS, it can be installed with Homebrew: brew install spatialindex.

 ### Python modules in use not typically included in standard Python distributions